 Voice cabling (sometimes referred to as Cat 3) allows cabinets and telecom distribution points to interconnect throughout your sites infrastructure.
 Traditionally this type of cabling was very common especially when structured cabling was introduced.
 These days with the introduction of VoIP, voice cabling has taken more of a back seat as VoIP can be run over traditional data cables like Cat6 and fibre links.
 Some older systems depend on their voice infrastructure to support their telephone systems demands and this type of cabling is common in many sites.

 CCTV is becoming more and more common to safe guard business assets.
 Theft and vandalism increases can be deterred with a good CCTV system.
 There are some great advantages to CCTV that were unheard of a few years ago.
 The majority of CCTV systems can now be run over copper cabling e.g. Cat5e / Cat6.
 Cameras can be viewed and controlled by Mobile Phones and you can even watch your business premises on your laptop whilst on vacation.

 Over time, communication cabinets can start to get full, dusty and messy, making life difficult and forcing you to spend longer trying to sort through the spaghetti.
 If you want us to come and look at ways of improving the efficiency of your cabinets, just give us a call to discuss.
 Alternatively, if your cabinet is too small for the recent growth spurts of your network, we can suggest ways of freeing space or even swapping your cabinet for a larger model.

 We pride ourselves on delivering a flexible engagement style in order to meet your requirements.
-Contact us for your free consultation.
+Contact us for a consultation.